 Get Crafty With Wall Pockets

 Who couldn’t use just a little more storage space in their home?
-These handy storage wall pockets are made from the back side of canvases and burlap.
+These handy storage wall pockets are made from the back side of canvases.
 Even though this project is for storage, the wall pockets also make some great rustic decor.

 Burlap Flowers Craft